RynoM/self-hosted-deployment/README.md

 ## Usage
 In your development environment, set Gitea as the remote for your repo.
-Commit and push your work, and watch the Gitea Actions do the rest of the work!
+Commit and push your work, add your other services to the `docker-compose.yml` and watch the Gitea Actions do the rest!

 ## TODO / IDEAS
 - Could maybe try and get a runner token from Gitea by itself?